 How Mobile Phones Work

-While you speak on your phone, RF energy is absorbed by tissue in the body area closest to where the phone is held.
-Factors that affect the amount of RF energy absorbed by you, the cellphone user, include how long you use the phone, whether you use hands-free or speaker mode, the distance and path between cellphone and nearest tower, how much mobile phone traffic is in the area at the time of use, and the model of phone you’re using.
+However, while you speak on your phone, RF energy is absorbed by tissue in the body area closest to where the phone is held.
+Factors that affect the amount of RF energy absorbed include:

 Investigations Of Mobile Phones And Radiation